 Shep has been in his current role at Brookwood since mid-2013.
 He also previously served as Chairman/CEO of the firm from 1989-1997 (when it was known as Satulah Group).
 In 2009, when he returned to the firm as an employee, he became Brookwood’s President, again becoming CEO in 2010, and Chairman/CEO in 2013.

-At Brookwood, Shep has served as the Senior Principal for client relationships including Salesforce, the City of South San Francisco and Cal Poly.
-He also has led the firm into recent opportunities as a principal developer/investor.
+At Brookwood, Shep has served as the Senior Principal for client relationships including Salesforce, Aflac, Wells Fargo Bank, Cal Poly, and the City of South San Francisco.
+He also has led the firm into opportunities as a principal developer/investor.

 From 2002 through early 2009, Shep served as Senior Vice President of San Francisco based Myers Development Company where he had overall responsibility for implementing the firm's development and construction activities.

 From 2000-2001, Shep was employed with Tishman Speyer Properties as the Director of Development in San Francisco where he and his colleagues secured planning and zoning approvals to develop the 33-story, 650,000 square foot office tower at 555 Mission.
 He and others initiated the environmental review process for four residential towers in San Francisco.
 The first two of those towers were completed by Tishman Speyer and are known as The Infinity.
 The two more recently completed towers are known as Lumina.